AlexandreDecan/portion/README.md

  - Discrete iterations on the values of an interval.
  - Import and export intervals to strings and to Python built-in data types.
  - Dict-like structure to map intervals to data.
- - Heavily tested with unit and property-based tests.
+ - Heavily tested with high code coverage.

 ## Installation